 (21) John Walcot, b., d.
 1676 Bitterley.

 (19) Richardus Walcot de London, mercador, 2 fil.
 Richard Walcot, b.
 1587, bapt.
 1588 London, d.
-1647, a London merchant, sometimes baliff of the Manor of Kennington;iIn 1618 William Hale, Humphrey Walcott, and Richard Walcott obtained lands in Essex from Sir Bernard Hyde, their brother-in-law.
-Richard owned one acre of land at Cotmansfield, which he left to his nephew, Edmund Walcott; probably the Richard Walcott who paid 24L tax at St. Thomas the Apostle, London, in 1638; m.
+1647, a London merchant, sometimes baliff of the Manor of Kennington;iIn 1618 William Hale, Humphrey Walcot, and Richard Walcot obtained lands in Essex from Sir Bernard Hyde, their brother-in-law.
+Richard owned one acre of land at Cotmansfield, which he left to his nephew, Edmund Walcot; probably the Richard Walcot who paid 24L tax at St. Thomas the Apostle, London, in 1638; m.
 1615 at London to Elizabeth, dau. of William Vincent, merchant of London.

 (21) Humphrey Walcot.

 (21) Richard Walcot, Jr., , b.
 London, d.
 Hertfordshire; m.
 Amy ____.

 (20) Christopher Walcot, b. c.1620, d.y..

 (20) Elizabeth Walcot, b.
 1621 London; m.
 1648 Sir Samuel Baldwin, barrister, c.
 1648.